Table of Content

 - Nuclear reactors and Nuclear Power Plants

-It comprises of 2 neutrons and 1 protons in its nucleus.
+It comprises 2 neutrons and 1 proton in its nucleus.
 Small traces of hydrogen 3 or tritium occurs in nature due to the synergy of cosmic rays with atmospheric gases.
 They are also released in a small amount at the time of nuclear weapons tests.
 It is radioactive, it decays into helium 3 through beta decay.
 Hydrogen 3 as an atomic mass of 3.0160492 u.

 - Analytical chemistry

 - Neutron initiator